GfSE/SAF-Specification/README.md

 # SAF Specification Source

-If you want to read the documentation of the System Architecture Framework (SAF), please head over to [saf.gfse.org](https://saf.gfse.org)
+If you would like to read the System Architecture Framework (SAF) documentation, please visit [saf.gfse.org](https://saf.gfse.org)

-We have changed the way the documentation is generated, and this is now the source repository for the automatic document generation process.

-This is the main branch that reflects the current state of development and it is updated as required.

-The former SAF releases are still available, in the legacy documentation format in separate branches:
+We have changed the way the documentation is generated and github is now the source repository for an automatic document generation process.
+The main branch reflects the current state of development and will be updated as needed.
+The earlier SAF releases are still available in the legacy documentation format in separate branches:

 * [Initial Release](https://github.com/GfSE/SAF-Specification/tree/Initial-Release/README.md)
 * [TdSE2022](https://github.com/GfSE/SAF-Specification/tree/TdSE2022/README.md)
 * [TdSE2023](https://github.com/GfSE/SAF-Specification/tree/TdSE2023/README.md)